 Post Study Work Visa in Germany

-Be it pharmaceuticals or manufacturing, German companies are famed all over the world for their quality of products and working conditions for employees.
-Most of the international students who complete their studies in Germany prefer to stay back for work experience.
-While those from the EU countries do not require any specific permission, Indians must obtain a permit to work after the completion of studies.
+Be it pharmaceuticals or manufacturing, German companies are famed worldwide for their product quality and work environment.
+Most international students who study in Germany prefer to stay back for work experience.
+While EU citizens don’t need special permission, Indians must get a work permit after completing their education to work in Germany.
+For expert guidance and support, visit Chetanya Careers.

 Top Business Jobs in Germany

-Apart from being the largest economy in Europe, Germany is also the fifth largest economy in the world.
-This means the country has plenty of jobs even for its immigrant population.
-While it is possible to find English-speaking jobs in Germany, in most cases top management jobs in Germany require a small amount of German-speaking skills.
+Apart from being the largest economy in Europe, Germany is also the fifth-largest economy in the world.
+This means the country offers numerous jobs in Germany, even for its immigrant population.
+While English-speaking roles are available, many top management jobs in Germany require basic German language skills.
+To know more about the lifestyle and career in Germany, visit our page on Life in Germany.

 Some of the most sought-after jobs in this sector are: